fsmunoz/sas-articles/SAS-Viya-AKS-Networking/SAS-Viya-Networking.md

 important to highlight: the way it interact with cloud environments to provide a public endpoint IP.

-## Reaching the Ingress: cloud Load Balancers
+## Reaching the Ingress: the Cloud Load Balancer

 The last step in our journey, this is the first an only which is outside the